- First Nations People

 - List of Changes

-Additions and changes made to individuals in this project in the past three months
+Additions and changes made to individuals in this project in the past twenty-four months

 - List of people needing further identification, verification, clarification, etc.

 These are individuals whom I need to further identify, verify or clarify.
 The list is short at present, but it will become longer over time, until it once again becomes shorter.
 Any assistance with these individuals will be greatly appreciated.